Partial Chargebacks

 The Downside of Offering Less

-Submitting a lower representment amount might seem like a viable way to keep a customer happy.
-After all, you’re meeting the cardholder half way and offering a mutually-beneficial resolution.
+Submitting a partial representment amount might seem like a viable way to keep a customer happy.
+After all, you’re meeting the cardholder halfway and offering a mutually beneficial resolution.
 There are some things to consider before you offer a partial refund, though.

 Second Chargebacks